kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 - Deprecate the flag
 -->

+#### Alpha

-- Alpha: Initial support for maxUnavailable in StatefulSets added.
+- Initial support for maxUnavailable in StatefulSets added.
 Disabled by default with default value of 1.

+#### Beta

-- Beta:  Enabled by default with default value of 1 with upgrade downgrade tested at least manually.
+- Enabled by default with default value of 1 with upgrade downgrade tested at least manually.

 ### Upgrade / Downgrade Strategy